scipy-latinamerica/scipyla2017/docs/tracks.md

 Nuclear Physics, Numerical Simulations, Physics of materials, Quantum Physics, Radiochemistry, Semiconductors, Statistical Mechanics.

-## Latin American Workshop on Python and Electrical Engineering
+## Latin American Workshop on Python, Engineering and Process Automation

 Researchers and entrepreneurs will meet in Havana to cover the potential of smart-grid technologies, robotics, AI and similar technologies to implement